Void-mai/Life_Cycle_Assesment_Tool/README.md

 3. AI Model: A pre-trained RandomForestRegressor model (SIH_predict.pkl) and a MinMaxScaler (predict_scaler.pkl) process the input data and generate predictions for the Carbon Footprint and Circularity Score.
 4. Result Delivery: The backend sends the final, human-readable predictions back to the frontend, where they are displayed on a dynamic dashboard.

-THE DIRECT TO THE HOST WEBSITE IS GIVEN BELOW:-
+THE DIRECT LINK TO THE HOST WEBSITE IS GIVEN BELOW:-

 https://complete-lca-platfor-6l8s.bolt.host/